shashank1696/Direct-Marketing-data/README.md

 8) matplotlib.pyplot

 ## Conclusion
-Classification of various aspects are considered and Decision tree is constructed using Decision Tree Classifier Algorithm with 90.8% accuarcy.
+Considering various aspects a Decision tree is constructed using Decision Tree Regressor Algorithm to predict the Amount Spent by the customers with 59.2% accuarcy where the depth of the tree is 3.